aj-r/RiotNet/README.md

 # RiotNet

-A .NET/C# API for the Riot Games API
+A .NET/C# client for the Riot Games API

 This project is still in development!
 It will have the following features:
 - **Compatible** with .NET 4.5 and later.